python/devguide/developer-workflow/extension-modules.rst

 Updating MSVC project files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The minimal steps for cross-compiling on platforms using MSVC instead of GCC/Clang are listed below.
-More steps may be needed depending on the complexity of the extension module:
+We describe the minimal steps for compiling on Windows using MSVC.

 * Update :cpy-file:`PC/config.c`: